Getting your Trinity Audio player ready...

 Warned him—are they not the same?

-“After you’re dead and my pets are using your bones to clean their teeth, I’ll be back to retrieve The Tome.
+“After you’re dead and my pets are using your bones to clean their teeth, I’ll be back to retrieve the Tome.
 Goodbye.”

-What is my grimoire to these devils?
+What does my grimoire mean to these devils?

-The boars all let out a squealing death knell.
+Tiny Jem snapped his fingers, and the boars let out squealing cries—an uneasy death knell.

 All my senses faded.